isomerpages/moe-eunoiajc/news/2023/_posts/2023-02-01-post-Spartan 2023 – Behind the Scenes.md

 ---
 ![](/images/Events/spartan2023_1.jpg)

 Eunoia Spartan is a core memory for our Eunoians, who participate in the physicality of the stations with grit and excited smiles.
-Organised by the EJC Outdoor Adventure Club, Sports Representatives and the House Committees, the annual event brings together the classes and Eunoia's five houses.
+Organised by the [Outdoor Adventure Club](/culture/cca/odac/), Sports Representatives and the House Committees, the annual event brings together the classes and Eunoia's five houses.

-As Overall ICs of Spartan 2023, Juliette Hon (22-E6) and Ernest Foo (22-U2) reflect on their first encounter with the event and share their thoughts on planning the event and seeing the culmination of their effort.
+As Overall ICs of Spartan 2023, **Juliette Hon (22-E6)** and **Ernest Foo (22-U2)** reflect on their first encounter with the event and share their thoughts on planning the event and seeing the culmination of their effort.

 <br>